awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 **Note**
 Don't share or store this token where an unauthorized entity could access it\.
 The token provides access to the content of the stream\.
 Safeguard the token with the same measures that you would use with your AWS credentials\.

    The media that is made available through the playlist consists only of the requested stream, time range, and format\.
-No other media data \(such as frames outside the requested window or alternate bit rates\) is made available\.
+No other media data \(such as frames outside the requested window or alternate bitrates\) is made available\.

 1. Provide the URL \(containing the encrypted session token\) for the HLS master playlist to a media player that supports the HLS protocol\.
 Kinesis Video Streams makes the HLS media playlist, initialization fragment, and media fragments available through the master playlist URL\.
-The initialization fragment contains the codec private data for the stream, and other data needed to set up the video decoder and renderer\.
-The media fragments contain H\.264\-encoded video frames and time stamps\.
+The initialization fragment contains the codec private data for the stream, and other data needed to set up the video or audio decoder and renderer\.
+The media fragments contain H\.264\-encoded video frames or AAC\-encoded audio samples\.

 1. The media player receives the authenticated URL and requests stream metadata and media data normally\.
 When the media player requests data, it calls the following actions:
-   +  **GetHLSMasterPlaylist:** Retrieves an HLS master playlist, which contains a URL for the `GetHLSMediaPlaylist` action, and additional metadata for the media player, including estimated bit rate and resolution\.
+   +  **GetHLSMasterPlaylist:** Retrieves an HLS master playlist, which contains a URL for the `GetHLSMediaPlaylist` action for each track, and additional metadata for the media player, including estimated bitrate and resolution\.
    +  **GetHLSMediaPlaylist:** Retrieves an HLS media playlist, which contains a URL to access the MP4 initialization fragment with the `GetMP4InitFragment` action, and URLs to access the MP4 media fragments with the `GetMP4MediaFragment` actions\.
 The HLS media playlist also contains metadata about the stream that the player needs to play it, such as whether the `PlaybackMode` is `LIVE` or `ON_DEMAND`\.
 The HLS media playlist is typically static for sessions with a `PlaybackType` of `ON_DEMAND`\.
 The HLS media playlist is continually updated with new fragments for sessions with a `PlaybackType` of `LIVE`\.
+There is a distinct HLS media playlist for the video track and the audio track \(if applicable\) that contains MP4 media URLs for the specific track\.
    +  **GetMP4InitFragment:** Retrieves the MP4 initialization fragment\.
 The media player typically loads the initialization fragment before loading any media fragments\.
 This fragment contains the "`fytp`" and "`moov`" MP4 atoms, and the child atoms that are needed to initialize the media player decoder\.

      The initialization fragment does not correspond to a fragment in a Kinesis video stream\.
-It contains only the codec private data for the stream, which the media player needs to decode video frames\.
+It contains only the codec private data for the stream and respective track, which the media player needs to decode the media frames\.
    +  **GetMP4MediaFragment:** Retrieves MP4 media fragments\.
-These fragments contain the "`moof`" and "`mdat`" MP4 atoms and their child atoms, containing the encoded fragment's video frames and their time stamps\.
+These fragments contain the "`moof`" and "`mdat`" MP4 atoms and their child atoms, containing the encoded fragment's media frames and their timestamps\.
 **Note**
-After the first media fragment is made available in a streaming session, any fragments that don't contain the same codec private data are excluded in the HLS media playlist\.
-Therefore, the codec private data does not change between fragments in a session\.
+After the first media fragment is made available in a streaming session, any fragments that don't contain the same codec private data cause an error to be returned when those different media fragments are loaded\.
+Therefore, the codec private data should not change between fragments in a session\.
+This also means that the session fails if the fragments in a stream change from having only video to having both audio and video\.

      Data retrieved with this action is billable\.
 See [Pricing](https://aws.amazon.com/kinesis/video-streams/pricing/) for details\.
+   +  **GetTSFragment:** Retrieves MPEG TS fragments containing both initialization and media data for all tracks in the stream\.
+**Note**
+If the `ContainerFormat` is `MPEG_TS`, this API is used instead of `GetMP4InitFragment` and `GetMP4MediaFragment` to retrieve stream media\.

+     Data retrieved with this action is billable\.
+For more information, see [Kinesis Video Streams pricing](https://aws.amazon.com/kinesis/video-streams/pricing/)\.

 **Note**
 The following restrictions apply to HLS sessions: